GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/04a-variables-02-struct-types/README.md

 3. **Field `C` (int32)**: Takes 4 bytes of memory and would typically be aligned on a 4-byte boundary.

     - `C`: 4 bytes
+    - Padding after `C`: To align the size of the entire struct to a multiple of the largest field (float64, which has an alignment requirement of 8 bytes), you would have 4 bytes of padding at the end of the struct.

 Here's how the struct would likely be laid out in memory: